 Exercise

 Yoga is great if cardiovascular exercise is not your thing.
-Ensure to be wary of the poses that put pressure on areas where you’re sensitive.
+Be sure to be wary of the poses that put pressure on areas where you’re sensitive.

 Stay Off Coffee And Chocolate

-Coffee and chocolate have caffeine which cause blood vessels feeding the uterus to tighten, making cramping worst.
+Coffee and chocolate have caffeine, which causes blood vessels feeding the uterus to tighten, making cramping worse.

-For women suffering from severe cramping, it is wise to take anti-inflammatory such as ibuprofen 48 hours before your period.
+For women suffering from severe cramping, it is wise to take an anti-inflammatory such as ibuprofen 48 hours before their period.

 Change And Wash Regularly

-The standard time to change a sanitary pad is once every six hours, while for a tampon is once every two hours.
+The standard time to change a sanitary pad is once every six hours, while for a tampon, it is once every two hours.

 Drink More Water